 In the Change Authentication dialog box, click No Authentication, and then click OK.

-The sample application you're creating won't enable users to log in.
-The Next Steps section links to a tutorial that implements authentication and authorization.
+The sample application that you're creating won't enable users to log in.
+The Next steps section links to a tutorial that implements authentication and authorization.

-The default settings specify that Visual Studio will create an Azure Website for your web project.
-In the next section of the tutorial you'll deploy the web project to the newly created website.
+The default settings specify that Visual Studio will create an Azure web app for your web project.
+In the next section of the tutorial, you'll deploy the web project to the newly created web app.

-When you're signed in, the Configure Azure Site Settings dialog box asks you what resources you want to create.
+When you're signed in, the Configure Microsoft Azure Web App Settings dialog box asks you what resources you want to create.

 In the Region drop-down list, choose the location that is closest to you.

-This setting specifies which Azure data center your website will run in.
-For this tutorial you can select any region and it won't make a noticeable difference, but for a production site you want your web server to be as close as possible to the browsers accessing your site in order to minimize latency.
+This setting specifies which Azure datacenter your web app will run in.
+For this tutorial, you can select any region and it won't make a noticeable difference.
+But for a production web app, you want your web server to be as close as possible to the browsers that are accessing your site in order to minimize latency.

-For this tutorial you aren't using a database.
-The Next Steps section at the end of the tutorial links to a tutorial that shows you how to use a database.
+For this tutorial, you aren't using a database.
+The Next steps section links to a tutorial that shows how to use a database.

-In a few seconds, Visual Studio creates the web project in the folder you specified, and it creates the website in the Azure region you specified.
+In a few seconds, Visual Studio creates the web project in the folder that you specified, and it creates the web app in the Azure region that you specified.

 The Solution Explorer window shows the files and folders in the new project.

-The Web Publish Activity window shows that the site has been created.
+The Azure App Service Activity window shows that the web app has been created.

-And you can see the site in Server Explorer.
+And you can see the web app in Server Explorer.

-In the Web Publish Activity window, click Publish MyExample to this site now.
+In the Azure App Service Activity window, click Publish MyExample to this Web App now.

 Settings that Visual Studio needs to deploy your project to Azure have been saved in a publish profile.
-The wizard enables you to review and change those settings.
+You can use the wizard to review and change those settings.

 You can accept the default values for Configuration and File Publish Options.

-The Configuration drop-down enables you to deploy a Debug build for remote debugging.
-The Next Steps section links to a tutorial that shows how to run Visual Studio in debug mode remotely.
+You can use the Configuration drop-down to deploy a Debug build for remote debugging.
+The Next steps section links to a tutorial that shows how to run Visual Studio in debug mode remotely.

 Visual Studio begins the process of copying the files to the Azure server.

-The Output and Web Publish Activity windows show what deployment actions were taken and report successful completion of the deployment.
+The Output and Azure App Service Activity windows show what deployment actions were taken and report successful completion of the deployment.

-Upon successful deployment, the default browser automatically opens to the URL of the deployed website, and the application that you created is now running in the cloud.
-The URL in the browser address bar shows that the site is being loaded from the Internet.
+Upon successful deployment, the default browser automatically opens to the URL of the deployed web app, and the application that you created is now running in the cloud.
+The URL in the browser address bar shows that the web app is loaded from the Internet.

 Close the browser.

-In this section of the tutorial, you change the h1 heading of the home page, run the project locally on your development computer to verify the change, and then deploy the change to Azure.
+This section of the tutorial is optional.
+What you'll do is change the h1 heading of the home page, run the project locally on your development computer to verify the change, and then deploy the change to Azure.

 Open the Views/Home/Index.cshtml or .vbhtml file in Solution Explorer, change the h1 heading from "ASP.NET" to "ASP.NET and Azure", and save the file.

-Press CTRL+F5 to see the updated heading by running the site on your local computer.
+Press Ctrl+F5 to see the updated heading by running the web app on your local computer.

-http://localhost URL shows that it's running on your local computer.
-By default it's running in IIS Express, which is a lightweight version of IIS designed for use during web application development.
+localhost URL shows that it's running on your local computer.
+By default it's running in IIS Express, which is a lightweight version of IIS that's designed for use during web application development.

 Close the browser.